yecril71pl/cpp-docs.pl-pl/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Uwagi

-Funkcje Członkowskie zwraca odwołanie do pierwszego elementu w kontrolowanej sekwencji musi być niepusta.
+Funkcje Członkowskie zwracają odwołanie do pierwszego elementu w kontrolowanej sekwencji, która musi być niepusta.

 ### <a name="example"></a>Przykład